triska/letswicrypt/README.md

 In the previous section, we have seen two ways to obtain a private key and a certificate.
 For clarity, we have used different file names to distinguish the variants.
-In the following, we will assume the following files are available in `/var/www/xyz.com/`, no matter which variant you used to obtain them:
+We now assume the following files are available in `/var/www/xyz.com/`, no matter which variant you used to obtain them:

   - `server.key`: the server's private key
   - `server.crt`: the certificate and certificate chain.